Izik-Martinez/codeWarsSolutions/README.md

 No matter one's expereince level, there's always more to learn.
 Each construction of a code wars solution gives me a surge of satisfaction that fuels my ability and passion to learn.

 ## Examples:
-Take a look at these couple examples that I have in my repo: [TEXT TO SHOW](https://github.com/Izik-Martinez/codeWarsSolutions)
+Take a look at these couple examples that I have in my repo: [thisRepo](https://github.com/Izik-Martinez/codeWarsSolutions)